nicolemichaud03/Spotify_hit_songs_classification/README.md

 The baseline model had a testing accuracy score of about 79.8% and a testing precision score of about 78.1%.
 It also had an AUC value of about 0.80.
 The most important features to this baseline model were instrumentalness, energy, loudness, valence, and danceability.
 Hyperparameter tuning did not improve this model.

+A total of 4 models were created, including the baseline decision tree, the hyperparameter-tuned decision tree, a random forests model, and the hyperparameter-tuned random forests model (the final model).

 The final and best-performing model is a random forests model with a testing accuracy of about 82.4%, a testing precision of about 79.0%, and an AUC of about 0.82.